Steven Wilson (baseball): Professional career

+San Diego Padres

-After signing with the Padres, Wilson made his professional debut with the Lake Elsinore Storm of the Class A-Advanced California League, but after two games was reassigned to the Tri-City Dust Devils of the Class-A Short Season Northwest League.
+After signing with the Padres, Wilson made his professional debut with the Lake Elsinore Storm of the High–A California League, but after two games was reassigned to the Tri-City Dust Devils of the Low–A Northwest League.
 Over eight innings pitched between the two clubs, he compiled a 7.88 ERA.
-In 2019, Wilson returned to Lake Elsinore to begin the year before being promoted to the El Paso Chihuahuas of the Class AAA Pacific Coast League, with whom he finished the season.
+In 2019, Wilson returned to Lake Elsinore to begin the year before being promoted to the El Paso Chihuahuas of the Triple–A Pacific Coast League, with whom he finished the season.
 Over 42 relief appearances between the two clubs, Wilson went 3–3 with a 2.67 ERA, striking out 85 over 64 innings.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
-That winter, he played in the Dominican Professional Baseball League (LIDOM).
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+That winter, Wilson played in the Dominican Professional Baseball League (LIDOM).
 To begin the 2021 season, Wilson returned to El Paso.
 He was placed on the injured list in mid-May and was activated in early July.
 Over thirty relief appearances, Wilson went 4–0 with a 3.21 ERA and 71 strikeouts over 42 innings.
 He returned to LIDOM after the season.

-On November 19, 2021, the Padres selected Wilson's contract and added him to the 40-man roster.
-He was named to the team's Opening Day roster to start the 2022 season.
-He made his MLB debut on April 9, throwing one scoreless inning of relief.
+On November 19, 2021, the Padres added Wilson to the 40-man roster to protect him from the Rule 5 draft.
+He was named to the San Diego's Opening Day roster to start the 2022 season.
+Wilson made his MLB debut on April 9, throwing one scoreless inning of relief against the Arizona Diamondbacks.
+In 50 appearances during his rookie campaign, he compiled a 4-2 record and 3.06 ERA with 53 strikeouts across 53 innings pitched.
+Wilson pitched in 52 games for the White Sox in 2022, registering a 1-2 record and 3.91 ERA with 57 strikeouts over 53 innings of work.

+Chicago White Sox

+On March 13, 2024, the Padres traded Wilson, Drew Thorpe, Jairo Iriarte, and Samuel Zavala to the Chicago White Sox in exchange for Dylan Cease.
+In 40 appearances for Chicago, he struggled to a 1-6 record and 5.71 ERA with 34 strikeouts across 34 2/3 innings pitched.

+Wilson was designated for assignment by the White Sox on February 7, 2025.
+He cleared waivers and was sent outright to the Triple-A Charlotte Knights on February 11.
+On April 16, the White Sox selected Wilson's contract, adding him to their active roster.